Breastfeeding Principles and Practice

 This course is part of the following part-time on campus and/or online program(s):

-Breastfeeding as a field of expertise is ever-evolving within the healthcare system.
+Breastfeeding as a field of expertise is ever-evolving within the health-care system.
 Nurses assist mothers and babies with initiation of lactation and continuation of breastfeeding, including problems with latching and milk transfer, low milk production or inadequate intake.
-Students examine the Baby Friendly Initiative and explore sociocultural, developmental, physiological and psychological determinants of breastfeeding within the context of health promotion frameworks and family-centred care.
-Through lecture, in class discussion and simulation-based learning activities, students gain insight into common conditions that lead to breastfeeding challenges, as well as the additional needs of preterm and high-risk infants and families.
-This course may be open to RPN's, registered dieticians, registered midwives or other healthcare professionals, please contact the program coordinator.
+Students examine the Baby Friendly Initiative and explore sociocultural, developmental, physiological and psychological determinants of breastfeeding within the context of health promotion frameworks and family-centered care.
+Through lecture, in-class discussion and simulation-based learning activities, students gain insight into common conditions that lead to breastfeeding challenges, as well as the additional needs of preterm and high-risk infants and families.
+This course may be open to RPN's, registered dieticians, registered midwives or other health-care professionals, please contact the program coordinator.

 Students that have not taken NSG0111 (Foundations of Perinatal Nursing) but would like to take a course in winter 2016 are to contact the Program Coordinator, Nancy Lada, for permission to register in the program.
 Email email@example.com or call 613-727-4723 ext.
 2466.